block-core/blockcore/Documentation/proof-of-stake.md

 #### Proven Headers

-Those are headers that curry all the information that is needed to validate a coinstake.
+Those are headers that carry all the information that is needed to validate a coinstake.
 Proven headers are used as a headers first approach where the node will first download the headers of blocks and only if the header is valid will the node fetch the entire block for full validation.

 The full Proven Headers specification can be found here